Generalization Below the Edge of Stability: The Role of Data Geometry: Introduction

+\end{itemize} Taken together, these results identify data shatterability as the key geometric quantity that controls the strength of implicit regularization for gradient descent below the edge of stability.

+\textbf{Technical novelty.} Many classical uniform-convergence-based generalization bounds for overparameterized neural networks are distribution-agnostic.
+This approach is not available in our setting.
+The data-dependent regularity induced by the EoS condition defines a function class whose $L^\infty$ metric entropy is infinite, and our spherical interpolation result shows that nontrivial distribution-agnostic bounds cannot hold.
+The key observation is that stability-induced regularity is highly inhomogeneous over the input domain: there are regions where the effective regularization is strong (``good'' regions) and regions where it is extremely weak (``bad'' regions) such that metric entropy explodes.

+Our main technical innovation is to bypass global metric entropy control via a \emph{half-space-depth quantile partition} of the input space.
+This technique allows us to decouple the analysis based on the strength of regularization: In the ``good region'', the implicit regularization is effective, allowing us to enforce strict complexity control, while in the ``bad region'', where complexity explodes, we abandon function-space covering arguments.
+Instead, we control the generalization error by bounding the \emph{probability mass} of these regions, tying the error directly to the data geometry.

+Conceptually, this framework inverts the classical VC dimension perspective.
+While VC dimension characterizes a model's active capacity to shatter \emph{arbitrary} data, our ``data shatterability'' principle characterizes the \emph{feasibility} of a specific dataset being shattered by the GD-trained network.

-\textbf{Related work and novelty.} We build upon a recent line of work \citep{qiao2024stable,liang2025_neural_shattering} that theoretically study the generalization of neural networks in Edge-of-Stability regime \citep{cohen2020gradient} from a function space perspective \citep{mulayoff2021implicit,nacson2022implicit}.
-We add to this literature a two brand-new dimensions: how a concentration coefficient of data distribution affects generalization by EoS and how gradient descent with large step-size adapts to low-dimensional structures in data.
+\textbf{Related work.} We build upon a recent line of work \citep{wu2023implicit,qiao2024stable,liang2025_neural_shattering} that theoretically study the generalization of neural networks in Edge-of-Stability regime \citep{cohen2020gradient} from a function space perspective \citep{mulayoff2021implicit,nacson2022implicit}.
+We add to this literature by abstracting neural-shattering analysis on uniform-ball of \citet{liang2025_neural_shattering} into a depth-based data-shatterability framework and extending it to a broader class of distributions that capture both radial concentration and low-dimensional structure, yielding distribution-dependent upper and lower bounds that make the role of data geometry explicit.